im-world/DSP-Circular-Convolution/README.md

 # DSP-Circular-Convolution
-Implementation of circular convolution in MATLAB using first-principles.
-Part of the assignment for the course EE 304 - Digital Signal Processing.
+Implementation of circular convolution in MATLAB using first principles.
+Part of the computational assignment for the course EE 304 - Digital Signal Processing.